MayJuun/fhir/fhir_auth/README.md

   static const mihinAuthUrl = null;
   static const mihinTokenUrl = null;
 ```
-Note the url is the baseUrl for your query, if you attache /metadata to the end, it should return a CapabilityStatement/Conformance.
+Note the url is the fhirUrl for your query, if you attache /metadata to the end, it should return a CapabilityStatement/Conformance.
 Pay attention to this, because different servers creat their urls differently.

 ```Google Healthcare API```
 ```